Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/getting_started/RunningTomcat.md

    The parameters we pass to `$JAVA_OPTS`:

-    * `CONTENT_ROOT` is TDS specific, and definds the location of where TDS related configuration files will be stored.
+    * `CONTENT_ROOT` is TDS-specific, and defines the location of where TDS-related configuration files will be stored. **This MUST be set!
+The TDS will not start without it.**  It is also a good idea to locate this directory somewhere separate from `$TOMCAT_HOME` on your file system.
     * `-Xms` is the initial and minimum allocated memory of the JVM (for performance).
     * `-Xmx` the maximum allocated memory of the JVM (for performance).
     * `-server` tells the Hotspot compiler to run the JVM in "server" mode (for performance).
     * `-Djava.awt.headless=true` is needed to prevent graphics rendering code from assuming a graphics console exists.
       Without this, WMS code will crash the server in some circumstances.
-    * `-Djava.util.prefs.systemRoot=$CATALINA_BASE/content/thredds/javaUtilPrefs` allows the java.util.prefs of the TDS WMS to write system preferences to a location that is writable by the Tomcat user.
+    * `-Djava.util.prefs.systemRoot=$CONTENT_ROOT/thredds/javaUtilPrefs -Djava.util.prefs.userRoot=$CONTENT_ROOT/thredds/javaUtilPrefs` allows the java.util.prefs of the TDS WMS to write system preferences to a location that is writable by the Tomcat user.

     {%include note.html content="
     For more information about the possible options/arguments available for `$JAVA_OPTS`, please consult the <a href=\"https://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html#BABDJJFI\" target=\"_blank\">Oracle Documentation</a>.
     " %}

 2. Implement your changes by restarting Tomcat.